ShalomGottesman/TeachHub/README.md

   5. You will then be asked for the token, but it will not appear on screen when you copy it from your clipboard.
 The manager will make sure that you sucessfully pasted your token, and will ask to try again if nothing showed up.
 For that reason only try once to paste, worst case you didnt actually do so and will try again.
   6. You will then be asked to select a security level with which to encrypt the token.

- An view of the PAT Manger, and an example of storing a PAT on file is shown below
+ An view of the PAT Manger, and an example of storing a PAT on file is shown below (you can ignore the lines starting with "SLF4J" they do not have any meaning for our purposes)

 ![GitHub_Logo](README_src/PAT_Manager_Flow.png)